Do you find it hard to navigate through WordPress hosting costs? Don’t worry, we are here to break it down for you.

 Does managed WordPress hosting cost more than shared hosting?

 Yes, BUT 10Web is the exception.
-10Web is the only hosting provider that offers managed WordPress hosting services on cloud at the price of shared hosting.
+10Web is the only hosting provider that offers automated WordPress hosting services, a more advanced version of managed hosting, at the price of shared hosting.

 Some of you might be reluctant to believe this statement, especially since, in an earlier section, we mentioned that shared hosting prices start at $3.95.
 What we neglected to mention is that those low cost WordPress hosting offers tend to have hidden prices that you’ll be confronted with later.